President and Leadership Team

 He earned his Ph.D. in Exercise & Sport Science (Sport Pedagogy) from the University of Utah.
 In his eleven years at La Verne, he has served as the Department Chair for Kinesiology, Associate Dean for Effectiveness, Planning & Faculty Affairs in the College of Arts & Sciences (CAS), Interim Dean of CAS, the founding interim Dean for the College of Health and Community Well-Being.

-As the Vice Provost for Strategic Initiatives, Dr. Clocksin led the development and launching of the College of Health and Community Well-Being; co-led the launch of the Center for Entrepreneurship, Innovation, and Social Impact; and coordinated the academic affairs COVID response.
+As the Vice Provost for Strategic Initiatives, Dr. Clocksin led the development and launching of the College of Health and Community Well-Being; co-led the launch of the Center for Entrepreneurship, Innovation, and Social Impact.
 He has worked closely with University Advancement, Government Relations, and the Office of Research and Sponsored Programs to secure over $11m in funding for capital projects and program support.
 Dr. Clocksin has led efforts to establish partnerships with local hospitals to provide clinical experiences and student scholarships.
 In his leadership roles, he has developed new degree programs, used outcome assessment data to reorganize existing programs, and planned for future programming needs in 5-year academic strategic plans.
 Dr. Clocksin brings a strong understanding of the process of developing and evaluating programs to meet accreditation requirements and currently serve as a WSCUC (WASC) site visitor.

 Dave Lawlor, Executive Vice President, Chief Operating Officer, Treasurer